If you have saggy arms and want to get rid of them, this article can help.

 - years of a diet too high in processed food, sugar, & saturated fat, and too low in lean protein.

-How to get rid of flabby arms after 50
+How to get rid of flabby arms no matter what age you are

 Adequate weekly strength training coupled with a clean diet that has the right amount of clean protein in it will build muscle and burn fat at the same time.

 In this scenario, sagging skin will slowly fill in over time as your arm muscles grow and you lower your overall body fat percentage.

 So you see, the fix for flabby arms is a simple concept & is easy to understand.